Mike-Resheph/MifareCatcher/README.md

 When the script is running, get the reader as close to a Mifare card as possible.

 *** How to configure your device as an AP.
-Install hostAPd and udhcpd.
+Install hostAPd.

-apt-get install hostapd dhcpd -y
+apt-get install hostapd -y

-Edit /etc/udhcpd.conf and correct the interface to your wifi interface.
-I use wlan1 in this example.

-Give the wireless interface an IP address in the DHCP range that is being handed out. ifconfig wlan1 192.168.0.1
+I use self assigned IP addresses because it saves me from configuring a DHCP server.
+It takes a little while before a device such as a mobile phone fails to retrieve an IP address from the non-existant DHCP server.
+Be patient and the device will assign an address in the 169.254.0.0/16 network to itself.

+ifconfig wlan1 169.254.0.1 netmask 255.255.0.0

 And make sure it is up.
 ifconfig wlan1 up

-Make sure Apache 2 is running. systemctl start apache2
+Make sure Apache 2 is running.
+If you already use Apache 2 for something, just make sure a VHOST for this exist.
+The default one is fine. systemctl start apache2

-Start the DHCP server and the AP. udhcpd hostapd wpa2.conf &
+Start the AP.
+It is possible to start hostAPd as a service if you want to. hostapd wpa2.conf &

 Then start capturing cards.